Vietnam court sentences ex-minister to life in MobiFone corruption scandal

 A plan to sell a stake in MobiFone has long been touted as one of the most anticipated in Vietnam’s drive to privatize state-owned companies, but it has never materialized.

-The government said earlier it would sell a stake of up to 50% in MobiFone by the end of 2020. [nL4N25B3D5]
+The government said earlier it would sell a stake of up to 50% in MobiFone by the end of 2020.

 Reporting by Hanoi Newsroom; Editing by Jacqueline Wong